jwodder/versioningit/README.rst

   string, the given string is removed from the tag.

-- If the ``regex`` parameter is set to a string (a Python regex) and the regex matches (using ``re.search``) the tag, the tag is replaced with the contents of the capturing group named "``version``", or the entire matched text if there is no group by that name.
-If the regex does not match the tag, the tag is left as-is.
+- If the ``regex`` parameter is set to a string (a Python regex) and the regex matches the tag (using ``re.search()``), the tag is replaced with the contents of the capturing group named "``version``", or the entire matched text if there is no group by that name.
+If the regex does not match the tag, the behavior depends on the ``require-match`` parameter: if true, an error is raised; if false or unset, the tag is left as-is.

 - Finally, any remaining leading ``v``'s are removed from the tag.